phorks/phork-blazor-reactivity/docs/DETAILS.md

 > :warning: **Warning:** The `converter` and the `reverseConverter` delegates must be the inverse functions of each other for the binding logic to work.

-[](ignored) <!-- To get rid of MD028/no-blanks-blockquote -->

-> :warning: **Warning:** As the converter parameters in this overload have `Func` types, it may seem reasonable to use lambda expressions as their values, however, doing so will disable the `ReactivityManager`'s ability to cache bindings.
-Always write your conversion logic in instance or static methods and pass those as converter arguments.

 ### Behavior of Observed Bindings

 An observed binding shares [the same behavior](#behavior-of-observed-values) as observed values in that it will make the component re-render whenever it detects a property change in the value accessor.